 DAY 7: VARANASI – THE HOLY CITY ON THE BANKS OF GANGES

-As twilight rolls in, we will travel by private boats along the bank and from the water we can experience the many amazing ceremonies that are taking place along the shore as well as photograph the many pyres blazing in the night.
+As twilight rolls in, we will travel by private boats along the bank, and from the water we can experience the many amazing ceremonies that take place along the shore as well as photograph the many pyres blazing in the night.

 DAY 8: MORNING BATH IN THE GANGES

 At dawn we will travel along the river in our own boats, where many locals bathe in the river.
 This is, in every way, a unique experience with many great photo opportunities.
 After a late breakfast, the group will break up in order to allow time for private projects.

 Evening flight to Delhi followed by a farewell dinner.

 DAY 9: NEW DELHI – TIME TO SAY GOODBYE

 After breakfast, a transfer will take you to the airport for your return flight and assistance with the boarding formalities.